What Is a Dog Harness?

-Speaking of dog toys, check out these woolen tennis balls by Twinn Critters.
+Speaking of dog toys, check out the tennis balls by Twinn Critters.
 They are great for playing fetch if your 4-paw tears through regular tennis balls like paper.
 Although they don't bounce that much, they are solid, washable, all-natural and may serve you longer than the rubber ones.

 D is for Double

 That's right.
 The unique feature of this model is not one, but two durable D-rings on the back for strapping a leash.
 That way you can always be sure, that no matter how powerful your dog is, the rings won’t bend when it suddenly pulls the leash.
 The time has proved that the combination of D-rings with nylon straps is one of the most efficient and long-withstanding.
 Furthermore, this model by Droiee comes at a very attractive price and copes well with daily walks and training sessions.
 The harness is made of a weather-resistant nylon.
 That's why you can readily walk your dog under the rain and then just wash it with soap.
 It will still look good even after a few years of daily use.
 The paddings from the skin side are soft, so they won’t raise a tender skin of pet’s neck.
 We can readily recommend this harness for walks during hot days because it leaves a lot of openings on the sides and under armpits.
 That way, a dog will feel comfy in it without sweating.

 The package contains the dog harness itself and plus the additional dog leash.
 This is a welcome addition, considering its price.
 The leash is 6” long and has light-reflecting threadings, for safe walks in the evenings.
 You can also wash it, just like the harness, because it’s made of the very same sturdy nylon cloth.